UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Related Work

-Rapid advancement of multimodal large language models(MLLMs), exemplified by Qwen2.5-VL\cite{bai2023qwen}, InternVL\cite{chen2024far} and GPT-4o\cite{achiam2023gpt}, has demonstrated unprecedented capabilities in parsing and articulating fine-grained visual attributes.
-These models excel at converting intricate visual patterns into textual descriptions that precisely characterize subtle distinctions in texture, morphology, and shape configurations\cite{zheng2024large,menon2022visual,liu2024democratizing}.
-MLLMs inherently bridge high-level visual concepts with linguistically grounded expressions, enabling attribute-aware FGVC through enriched multimodal representations that significantly improve classification accuracy over conventional methods\cite{zheng2024large,menon2022visual,liu2024democratizing,chen2024far}.
+Recent advances, exemplified by Qwen2.5-VL\cite{bai2023qwen}, InternVL\cite{chen2024far} and GPT-4o\cite{achiam2023gpt}, have demonstrated remarkable effectiveness of MLLM in translating intricate visual patterns into textual descriptions that capture subtle distinctions in texture, morphology, and shape configurations.
+By bridging high-level visual concepts with linguistically grounded expressions, MLLM have provided enriched multimodal representations that enable attribute-aware FGVC, significantly improving classification accuracy over conventional vision-only approaches\cite{menon2022visual,liu2024democratizing,chen2024far}.
+Existing MLLM-based FGVC methods often adopt a parameter fine-tuning paradigm to leverage the powerful representational capacity of MLLM.